Jimmy's Winning Matches: Legacy

 Senegal Jimmy became the victim of imposters who posed for photographs with unsuspecting tourists.

 Jimmy never did get to Ireland, at least as of 2014.
 Rory Gallagher said in 2022: "Lanzarote is in the past.
 I'll be going out for a few weddings in the summer and then another in the winter but it's been three years since I lived there".

+Three years later, RTÉ invited Rory Gallagher onto Up for the Match ahead of Donegal's appearance in the 2025 All-Ireland Senior Football Championship final.